 Bay Ridge Golf Course is a family owned and operated golf course that reflects a history of involvement and care that only comes when a business is considered personal.
 Built by Bill and Vi Davis and opened in 1966, the course has evolved from a hay field to a beautifully maintained and manicured 9-hole golf course.
 The course was purchased by Peter Trenchard in 1976.
 Peter began a program of planting 50 trees a year and added an irrigation system.
 In 1982 his wife Dianne began adding flower gardens.

 Peter’s interest in golf became national and he was one of the founders of the National Golf Course Owners Association and from 1990-1993 was a member of the Executive Committee of the USGA.
 The Trenchards built and operated Cherry Hills Lodge and Golf Resort from 1990-2004 while still running Bay Ridge.
 They were particularly proud of the restaurant at Cherry Hills and their signature Sunday brunch is still remembered and missed.
 Since selling Cherry Hills they have focused on improving Bay Ridge and continuing with their commitments to Door County and their community.
 Over the years Peter has made significant contributions to the Clearing, Peninsula Players, Midsummer Music, the Fairfield, the YMCA and the Door Community Auditorium.
-He is a member of Sister Bay Village Board and was instrumental in getting a harbor in Sister Bay and wine licenses in the State of Wisconsin.
+He was a member of Sister Bay Village Board and was instrumental in getting a harbor in Sister Bay and wine licenses in the State of Wisconsin.
 Dianne has served on the Gibraltar School Board, the board of United Way of Door County and for the past 10 years has been on the board of the Peninsula Music Festival.
 She is also known for her gourmet cooking skills, particularly her desserts, and some of her delicacies are occasionally available in the golf shop.